©2005 Felleisen, Proulx, et. al.

 Tree-1: bbb ggg ppp sss ttt Tree-2: aaa ddd kkk mmm rrr xxx

-The method consumes a list of String
+The method consumes a list of Strings, initially empty, that

 represents the list of strings that come after all the nodes in this